rapid7/chef-etcd/README.md

 ```

 ### Using the :aws discovery method
-The `:aws` discovery method uses AWS tags and etcd APIs to bootstrap a new cluster, join an exizting cluster, or fail back to a proxy node if a cluster of the desired size exists.
+The `:aws` discovery method uses AWS tags and etcd APIs to bootstrap a new cluster, join an existing cluster, or fail back to a proxy node if a cluster of the desired size exists.

  * The `:aws` discovery method requires the `aws` cookbook.
 You must add it to your downstream dependencies and include the `aws::default` recipe before defining resources that use the `:aws` discovery method!
 The `aws::ec2_hints` recipe may be necessary to coerce ohai into populating `node['ec2']`
  * `node_name` will be set to `node['ec2']['instance_id']`.
 The same transport `protocol` and `peer_port` must be used across the cluster.